perborgen/IntroToReact/exercises/02_ajax/notes.md

 To get started, clone this repo.
 We've linked to the jQuery CDN for you in the HTML file.
 Your React components ought to be added in main.js.

+## Running the app

+With some browsers (Safari, Firefox) you can run the app by simply dragging *index.html* into the browser.
+With Chrome, this won't work.
+To run it: head over to the directory with your Command Line Interface and run the following command:

+	python -m SimpleHTTPServer

 ## Breaking the UI into components

 Check out this tutorial on how to break you UI into components